home-assistant/home-assistant.io/source/_integrations/acaia.markdown

 ## Possible use-cases

 The main use-case for this integration is to be used with integration for smart coffee machines, e.g. the [La Marzocco integration](https://www.home-assistant.io/integrations/lamarzocco/).
-It could be also used to display the weight on secondary displays, in case you are brewing on a Pyxis or Lunar and are not able to see the display.
+It could also be used to display the weight on secondary displays when brewing on a Pyxis or Lunar and cannot see the display.

 ## Automations